dazcona/memorability/README.md

 ## Dataset

-The dataset is composed of 10,000 (soundless) short videos extracted from raw footage used by professionals when creating content, and in particular, commercials.
-Each video consists of a coherent unit in terms of meaning and is associated with two scores of memorability that refer to its probability to be remembered after two different durations of memory retention.
+10,000 (soundless) short videos extracted from raw footage used by professionals when creating content Each video is associated with two scores of memorability that refer to its probability to be remembered after two different durations of memory retention.

-These videos come with a set of pre-extracted features, such as: Dense SIFT, HoG descriptors, LBP, GIST, Color Histogram, MFCC, Fc7 layer from AlexNet, C3D features, etc.
+Videos come with a set of pre-computed features.

+Video specialized features:
+* C3D (dimension: 101 features): final classification layer of the C3D model
+* HMP (6075 features): histogram of motion patterns for each video

+Frame features, from three key-frames (first (0), one-third (56) and two-thirds (112)) on each video:
+* HoG descriptors: histograms of oriented gradients
+* LBP: local texture information
+* InceptionV3: output of the fc7layer of the InceptionV3 deep network
+* ORB (An efficient alternative to SIFT or SURF): Oriented FAST and Rotated BRIEF
+* Color Histogram: classic color histogram (three channels)
+* Aesthetic visual features: collection of features used in the prediction of visual aesthetics, composed of color, texture and object based descriptors

+At Insight@DCU, we also extracted the following:
+* Emotions: 7 emotions (anger, disgust, fear, happiness, sadness, surprise, neutral), gender scores and spatial information
+* Our own aesthetic visual features

 ## Technologies used in our work